digideskio/feedbin-blog/_posts/2013-06-28-full-metal-hosting.md

 The database server is in a 6U enclosure.
 Check out pictures of these things, [they're monsters](http://tinyurl.com/nt7wclk).

-The database has a similarly configured hot standby and ships write-ahead log files to S3 constantly as well as taking a nightly base backup using Heroku's excellent [wal-e](https://github.com/wal-e/wal-e).
+The database has a similarly configured hot standby (using Command Prompt's [PITRtools](https://github.com/commandprompt/PITRTools)) and ships write-ahead log files to S3 constantly as well as taking a nightly base backup using Heroku's [wal-e](https://github.com/wal-e/wal-e).

 **Web Servers x 3**